 My lodging in Cortica, Quinta da Cortica, was an old family property with an albergue plus private rooms available.
 Dinner included olives from the property and bread drizzled with olive oil.

-The sun shined over the albergue in the morning as I left Cortica for the next stop of Ansiao.
+Morning sun shined over the albergue on Day 2 as I left Cortica for my destination of Ansiao.

-Many shrines appeared by casas, along roadsides, or in towns — some of these shrines included flowers (real or imitation), rocks, candles, & mementos.
+Shrines can be found by casas, on roadsides, or in towns — some of these included flowers (real or imitation), rocks, candles, & mementos.

-Markers in this part of the Camino included slender stone slabs or wood posts with arrows & shell tiles.
+Markers in this part of the trail were typically slender stone slabs/wood posts with arrows & shells.

 A tree design on a casa’s gate looked familiar : )